WCMU-TV: WCML transmitter fire

 On February 28, 2024, a fire broke out at the WCML transmitter building in Montmorency Township, knocking out over-the-air PBS service to northeast Michigan, along with radio sister WCML-FM (91.7).
 The transmitter building was a total loss, and both stations would be off the air for several months as a complete rebuild of the site will be required.
 Cable carriage and streaming of both stations were not impacted by the outage.
 By March 9, WCMU updated their website, and the exact cause of the fire was unable to be determined.

 On July 30, 2024, WCML TV and FM both returned to the air at 50% power, with an estimated coverage percentage at around 70% of the normal full power coverage area.
-WCMU Public Media anticipates a permanent full power restoration of both signals will not occur until sometime in 2025.
+WCMU Public Media anticipated a permanent full power restoration of both signals would not occur until sometime in 2025.
+On November 21, 2025, WCML TV resumed full power operations.